floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 The publications selected for inclusion in the systematic literature review were qualitatively reviewed and categorized in three dimensions.

 To begin with, we categorized the publications based on the #acr("SDLC") artifact they use as input for the microservice candidate identification algorithm.
-Each artifact category has an associated collection type, either static, dynamic, or hybrid. @prescriptive_model_migration.
+Each artifact category has an associated collection type, either static, dynamic, or hybrid. @bajaj_etal_2021.
 Static collection describes a #acr("SDLC") artifact that was collected without executing the software, while dynamic collection describes a #acr("SDLC") artifact that was collected after or during execution of the software. /* TODO: elaborate more and link sources */
 Some publications describe algorithms or techniques that use a combination of #acr("SDLC") artifacts, which we categorized as hybrid. /* TODO: is hybrid a separate category? */